 Michael Faraday, Humphry Davy's assistant, gave a series of lectures on chemistry to children at the Royal Institution at Christmas time.
-His most famous lecture series is on The Chemical History of a Candle, which he began by saying, "I propose to a law under which any part of this universe is governed which does not come into play....There is no better, there is no more open door by which you can enter into the study of natural philosophy, than by considering the physical phenomena of a candle.
+His most famous lecture series is on The Chemical History of a Candle, which he began by saying, "I propose to bring before you, the Chemical History of a Candle....There is not a law under which any part of this universe is governed which does not come into play....There is no better, there is no more open door by which you can enter into the study of natural philosophy, than by considering the physical phenomena of a candle.
 I trust, therefore, I shall not disappoint you in choosing this for my subject rather than any newer topic, which could not be better, were it even so good."
 Today we will replicate to some degree his lecture series on The Chemical History of a Candle.